 Included within the term “acute care” are the competencies to care for patients who require complex monitoring and therapies, high-intensity advanced practice nursing intervention, and continuous vigilance within the full range of high-acuity and critical care.

 What if I am not currently certified but am practicing as a CNS?

 We recommend that you get certified as soon as possible.
 APRN certification eligibility requirements are based exclusively on educational preparation.
 You are more likely to be eligible to test under current CCNS criteria as opposed to the new ACCNS criteria defined under the Consensus Model.

-If you do not meet current educational eligibility requirements, makeup coursework must be completed in a postgraduate or doctorate program.
+If you do not meet current educational eligibility requirements, makeup coursework must be completed in a post-graduate or DNP program.
 Candidates must apply for the CCNS initial exam by Dec.
 31, 2014.

-If the scope for the new ACCNS exams is wellness through acute care, why is only acute care called out in the credential?
+If the scope for the ACCNS exams is wellness through acute care, why is only acute care represented in the acronym?

-“Acute care” was retained in the credentials in order to help ensure protection of the most medically fragile patients by making it explicitly clear to employers, regulators and others that the credential-holder is qualified to care for both acutely ill and less-acute patients.
+“Acute care” is represented in the ACCNS credentials in order to help ensure protection of the most medically fragile patients by making it explicitly clear to employers, regulators and others that the credential-holder is qualified to care for both acutely ill and less-acute patients.

 Why isn’t critical care noted in the Consensus Model?